kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 ## Styling

-The component doesn't enforce CSS rules using `!important` so you can easily overwrite it default style.
+The component doesn't enforce CSS rules using `!important` so you can easily overwrite its default style.